Discover the Magic of the Alhambra

-Located on top of the Sabika Hill and overlooking the picturesque city of Granada in southern Spain, the Alhambra is one of the most fascinating historical sites in the world.
+Located on top of Sabika Hill and overlooking the picturesque city of Granada in southern Spain, the Alhambra is one of the most fascinating historical sites in the world.
 It is home to monuments belonging to two dominant, but distinct cultures of the world, i.e., Islamic culture from North Africa and Christian culture from Europe.
 Built side-by-side, these monuments are a testament to Spain’s strong multi-cultural roots.
-Along with the nearby Albaicín area and the Generalife, the Alhambra became a UNESCO World Heritage site in 1984.
+The Alhambra along with the nearby Albaicín area and the Generalife was designated a UNESCO World Heritage Site in 1984.

 Pedestrian Path to the Alhambra

 Note that there is another entry point via Cuesta del Rey Chico.
-However, the Gate of the Pomegranates is much more interesting because of the monuments along the way.
+However, the path via Gate of the Pomegranates is much more interesting because of the monuments along the way.